How Healthcare Costs Work in Australia

 Private health insurance and the gap

-What private cover changes about costs:
+Here’s what private cover changes about your costs:

 • Hospital cover – pays the difference between Medicare’s in-hospital rebate (75% of the schedule fee) and the actual cost of private hospital treatment, subject to policy limits